-Formula 1 makes its return to the Nurburgring in 2020.
+Formula 1 made its return to the Nurburgring in 2020 after a 7-year absence.
 The original layout of the circuit first hosted an F1 race in 1951, while the current layout was first utilised in 1984.
 Here’s everything you need to know about the Nurburgring!

 |FIRST F1 RACE||1951|